max-ieremenko/ServiceModel.Grpc/README.md

 }
 ```

 Is ServiceModel.Grpc compatible with standard gRPC?
-[Yes](/docs/CompatibilityWithNativegRPC.md).
+[Yes](https://max-ieremenko.github.io/ServiceModel.Grpc/CompatibilityWithNativegRPC.html).

 ## To start using ServiceModel.Grpc

-The first place to start using ServiceModel.Grpc is [create a gRPC client and server example](docs/CreateClientAndServerASPNETCore.md).
+The first place to start using ServiceModel.Grpc is [create a gRPC client and server tutorial](https://max-ieremenko.github.io/ServiceModel.Grpc/CreateClientAndServerASPNETCore.html).

+To migrate an existing WCF solution to a gRPC with ServiceModel.Grpc [tutorial](https://max-ieremenko.github.io/ServiceModel.Grpc/MigrateWCFServiceTogRPC.html)

-For additional examples refer to [docs](docs).
+For additional examples refer to [docs](https://max-ieremenko.github.io/ServiceModel.Grpc/).

 ## NuGet feed